Tesla CFO leaves as automaker promises profits and cheaper cars

 MORE CASH

-Tesla is hoping that money saved from job cuts, together with ongoing improvements to manufacturing processes, will boost its margins and free cash flow, which widened to US$909.6 million in the quarter after ending its third quarter at US$881 million, excluding costs of systems for its solar business.

-Tesla said it ended the quarter with US$4.3 billion in cash after spending US$325 million in capital expenses and said it could pay a US$920 million convertible bond maturing in March.

-Investors have been wondering whether Tesla will seek more capital, which many analysts believe will be necessary to fund ongoing projects, such as upcoming production in 2020 of the Model Y SUV, the building of factories in China and Europe, and the expansion of Tesla's existing Nevada battery plant, the Gigafactory.
+Investors have wondered whether Tesla, which has never posted an annual profit, will seek more capital to fund a planned Model Y SUV, the building of factories in China and Europe, and the expansion of Tesla's existing Nevada battery plant, the Gigafactory.

+Tesla said it ended the quarter with US$4.3 billion in cash and said it could pay a US$920 million convertible bond maturing in March.

 "Tesla has a fantastic brand, and by all accounts a fantastic product, but we’re worried it’s also fantastically expensive," said Nicholas Hyett, Equity Analyst at Hargreaves Lansdown.
 "2019 could prove a make-or-break year.”

-The winding down of a federal subsidy this year will make all Tesla cars more expensive and could hurt sales.
-Some analysts have also expressed concerns that sales of the Model S and X - which carry higher margins - may slow due to the erosion of the tax credit.
+The winding down of a U.S. tax subsidy this year will make all Tesla cars more expensive and could hurt sales.

-Tesla said it expected lower S and X deliveries in the first quarter, given a "pull-forward in demand" in 2018 for those vehicles in 2018 when the subsidy was still available in full.
-Tesla recognizes revenue once a vehicle is delivered.
+Tesla said it expected lower S and X deliveries in the first quarter, given a "pull-forward in demand" in 2018 for those vehicles when the full subsidy was still available.
+Tesla recognises revenue once a vehicle is delivered.

+In the fourth quarter, customer deposits decreased by US$113 million from the prior quarter to US$793 million.
+Tesla said it was working through its Model 3 backlog without clarifying further.

+Asked about Model 3 reservations, Ahuja said that number was "not relevant."
+Tesla last disclosed in May that net Model 3 reservations - accounting for new orders and cancellations - exceeded 450,000.

 The company made a net profit of US$139.5 million in the three months ended Dec.
 31, compared with a US$311.5 million in the third quarter, when it benefited from regulatory credits. (https://bit.ly/2Uv6szO)